-This section references surveyor's certificate requirements in RCW 58.09.080 that need to appear on a final or short plat.
+This section references the surveyor's certificate requirements in RCW 58.09.080 that needs to appear on a final plat.
 The development community suggested that RCW 64.90.245 needs to be referenced as well because it includes additional requirements for a surveyor's certificate on a plat.
+Staff agrees with this change.